Stay informed with the LNN Daily Newsletter

 Instead, Alberta municipalities need a provincial government that respects mayors, reeves and councillors, Kasawski added.

-He also criticized the Alberta government’s ban on electronic ballot-counting machines as “particularly egregious.”
+The Alberta NDP’s Kasawski described the new ban on electronic ballot-counting machines as “particularly egregious.”

 “These have been used for decades to make local elections more efficient, accurate and affordable.
 Getting rid of them at the request of a few conspiracy theorists will cost property taxpayers millions of dollars,” Kasawski said.